 CAPITAL Warehouse Manager administers the movement and storage of products and materials entering and leaving your warehouse.Computer directed picking/packing, accurate stock levels, and computer directed ‘putaway’ are the central functions of Warehouse Manager.
-Used in conjunction with basic or sophisticated barcode scanning and data capture, a ‘WMS’ has the potential to decrease labour costs (by improving efficiency), improve customer service, and increase inventory accuracy.
+Used in conjunction with basic or sophisticated barcode scanning and data capture, a ‘WMS’ has the potential to decrease labour costs (by improving pick accuracy and therefore reducing mistakes), improve customer service, and therefore stock level accuracy.

 The Flexible Warehouse

 Warehouse Manager supports a wide range of picking, dispatch, and receiving procedures.
 Manual procedures are supported for managing items that are unbarcoded and where paper based picklists continue to be used.
 Paperless picking and automated data transfer from scanning devices is also possible, if your warehouse lay-out, hardware and product codes make this a preferred option.